MISSIONAL LOGISTICS TEAM

 Wanna know more about how all these people work together?
 The Missional Logistics Team (MLT) and the Spiritual Care Team (SCT) are described here.

 ANDREA’s pronouns are she/her/hers.
 (Say Ahn-DRAY-uh.)
 She has been married to Warren for 22 years, and they have four kids: Hayley, Sophia, Ella and Ethan.
 She has a math and science brain that corresponds with her nursing degrees; and an artsy brain that makes her useful at web and graphic design and a master of any type of craft.
 While she’s at it, you can always find her plugged into an audiobook.
-She moved to Texas three years ago and found Galileo amidst a lot of spiritual confusion.
+She moved to Texas a few years ago and found Galileo amidst a lot of spiritual confusion.
 Andrea experienced indifference toward religion in the past, but her eyes are now open to the beauty it can provide without being harmful.
 Her faith and spirituality continue to grow in this new community she has found.

 KIERAN'S pronouns are he/him/his.
 He’s a quirky, ambiverted (look it up!) high schooler who loves his music, his ink pens, and his video games way too much.
 In all these ways and more, Kieran strives to do beauty for our God who is beautiful.
 He wants to help others find themselves while doing it.